StanfordLegion/legion/compiler/doc/language.md

 }
 ```

-Again, `expensive2a` and `expensive2b` *can* run in parallel, although
+In this case, `expensive2a` and `expensive2b` *might* run in
-this case is trickier.
-Parallelizing the two tasks isn't trivial,
-because if both try to access the same physical memory at the same
+parallel.
+If both tasks attempt to access the same physical memory at
-time, then `expensive1` could potentially read invalid results.
+the same time, then `expensive2a` could potentially read invalid data;

-In order to parallelize this code, Legion has to make a copy of region
-`r`.
-Then `expensive2a` and `expensive2b` can run in parallel, and
+Legion cannot allow this to happen.
+Legion can avoid this conflict in
+one of two ways: either Legion can serialize both tasks so that
+`expensive2a` completes before `expensive2b` begins to run, or Legion
+can make two copies of the region `r` so that both tasks can run in
-once both finish, Legion declares `expensive2b`'s copy of `r` to be
+parallel without conflict.
+Once both tasks finish, Legion declares
-the official one going forward (so that `am_i_parallel2` reads the
+`expensive2b`'s copy of `r` to be the official one going forward (so
-correct value once `expensive2b` returns).
+that `am_i_parallel2` reads the correct value once `expensive2b`

-This might or might not be a performance win, depending on the
-application and machine.
-The decision to make this copy can be made by
-the user via the mapping interface (not described in this document).

-Ok, what about this one?
+returns).

+The decision of what optimization strategy to apply is generally
+application-specific, and is therefore delegated to a user-defined
+*mapper*.
+The mapper, which is not described further in this document,
+gives the user complete control over performance decisions like the
+one above.

+Next, let us consider a case where two tasks cannot run in parallel.

 ```legion
 task expensive3a(r: region<int>, p: int@r), reads(r), writes(r) {/*...*/}